UMR-CNRM/snowtools/doc/source/misc/test.rst

 Test of assimilation part
 -------------------------

-The assimilation tool can ba tested with :
+The assimilation tool can be tested with :

 .. code-block:: bash